kumarankit0411/PythonDoc/README.md

 - Add functionality to show documentation of external modules(this version only supports built-in modules)
 - Add functionality to show documentation of built-in functions like round() and type()
 - Pull requests are welcome(Your name will appeat in author list if merged)
+- If you face any issue, please report it in the Issues section

 ## Author
 Ankit Kr.
 Singh